eBay/accessibility-ruleset-runner/examples/java/README.md

 ### Step 2: Invoke the Ruleset Runner

-From the examples/java directory, the following command is used to run the <a href='../../rulesets'>Rulesets</a>:
+To run the <a href='../../rulesets'>Rulesets</a>, run the following command from the examples/java directory:

 ```sh
 mvn test -e -s settings_apache_maven_repo.xml -Dtest=arr.AccessibilityRulesetRunnerTest